awslabs/data-on-eks/website/docs/gen-ai/inference/Neuron/vLLM-rayserve.md

 ---
 title: RayServe with vLLM
 sidebar_position: 2
-description: Deploy Llama-3 models on AWS Inferentia accelerators for efficient inference using vLLM.
+description: Deploying Llama-3 Models on AWS Inferentia2 with Ray for Efficient Inference Using vLLM
 ---
 import CollapsibleContent from '../../../../src/components/CollapsibleContent';